RimuhRimu/fakedata/README.md

 - **Example**: "users of a social media"

 ### limit
   The maximum number of records to generate.
+Can be skipped, by default it is 10.
 - **Type**: Integer
 - **Range**: 1-50
 - **Default**: 10